 "I believe in the educational and cultural role of the museum [...]
 The 21st century museum is a space in which we can all participate, which was one of our goals with these exhibitions.
 If we can participate in the museum, we can take a more active role in everyday life-the museum is a form of simulation in that sense.
-Despite the numerous worn-out phrases we have been using for decades, I think critical thinking is something that can be achieved through participation and the inclusion of people."-Senka Ristivojevic
+Despite the numerous worn-out phrases we have been using for decades, I think critical thinking is something that can be achieved through participation and the inclusion of people."-Senka Ristivojević20

 When it comes to the perception of persons with disabilities, the interviewees believe there is a general lack of education among the population.
 Instead of creating an exclusive program that would further marginalize the blind and visually impaired community, the goal of In Touch With was to create a new experience for everyone.
 A big issue in the opinion of the interviewees is the fact that MoCAB no longer has a department for arts education in their organizational structure, nor a curator who works solely on this topic.
-Museum workers from different sectors within the organizational structure deal with inclusion and accessibility based on their personal interest and enthusiasm.
-Care is not incorporated into museum practice because museums have had a long history of being self-sufficient and closed-off.

-Philologist, accessibility advocate, and audio description expert associated with the Union of the Blind of Serbia.
+19 Philologist, accessibility advocate, and audio description expert associated with the Union of the Blind of

-Based on a semi-structured interview with Senka Ristivojević and Katarina Krstić conducted by the author in August 2023, Belgrade.
+20 Based on a semi-structured interview with Senka Ristivojević and Katarina Krstić conducted by the author in August 2023, Belgrade.